WhatsApp in ads: how to sell without exposing yourself to spam

 Should You Include Your WhatsApp Number in a Public Listing? →How to filter real buyers without losing sales

-The cleanest solution: messaging integrated into the platform
+The cleanest solution: platform-integrated messaging

 **Block and report as spam** every number on WhatsApp.
-It's not just for you — each report accumulates in WhatsApp's moderation systems and can lead to those accounts being suspended.
+It’s not just for you—each report accumulates in WhatsApp's moderation systems and can lead to those accounts being suspended.

 📖 Keep reading

-How to respond quickly to buyers without wasting time →Frequently asked questions
+How to respond quickly to buyers without wasting time →Frequently Asked Questions

 ❓ Is it safe to post my WhatsApp number on classifieds in Colombia?